zbmed-semtec/zbmed-semtec.github.io/docs/datasets.md

 </tr>
 <tr>
 <td>description</td>
 <td>Fleiss' kappa measuring inter-annotator agreement on a document-to-document relevance assessment task.
 The table contains 7 columns, the first one presents the topics, 8 in total.
-The second column shows the ìreference articlesî, represented by their PubMed-ID and organized by topic.
-The third column shows the Fleissí Kappa results.
-The fourth column shows the interpretation of the Fleiss' Kappa results being: i) ìPoorî results <0.20, ii) ìFairî results within 0.21 - 0.40, and iii) ìModerateî results within 0.41 - 0.60.
-The fifth column shows the PubMed-IDs of evaluation articles rated by the four annotators as ìRelevantî regarding its corresponding ìreference articleî.
-The sixth column shows the PubMed-IDs of evaluation articles rated by the four annotators as ìPartially relevantî regarding its corresponding ìreference articleî.
-The seventh column shows the PubMed-IDs of evaluation articles rated by the four annotators as ìNon-relevantî regarding its corresponding ìreference articleî</td>
+The second column shows the ‚Äúreference articles‚Äù, represented by their PubMed-ID and organized by topic.
+The third column shows the Fleiss‚Äô Kappa results.
+The fourth column shows the interpretation of the Fleiss' Kappa results being: i) ‚ÄúPoor‚Äù results <0.20, ii) ‚ÄúFair‚Äù results within 0.21 - 0.40, and iii) ‚ÄúModerate‚Äù results within 0.41 - 0.60.
+The fifth column shows the PubMed-IDs of evaluation articles rated by the four annotators as ‚ÄúRelevant‚Äù regarding its corresponding ‚Äúreference article‚Äù.
+The sixth column shows the PubMed-IDs of evaluation articles rated by the four annotators as ‚ÄúPartially relevant‚Äù regarding its corresponding ‚Äúreference article‚Äù.
+The seventh column shows the PubMed-IDs of evaluation articles rated by the four annotators as ‚ÄúNon-relevant‚Äù regarding its corresponding ‚Äúreference article‚Äù</td>
 </tr>
 <tr>
 <td>keywords</td>